nf-s/tas-convict-datavis-d3/README.md

 **Notes**:

 - This needs a dedicated GPU to work properly!
-If you have a hybrid GPU you can check which one is being utilised at http://webglreport.com/?v=1 (the current GPU is printed to console).
+If you have a hybrid GPU you can check which one is being utilised at [WebGL Report](http://webglreport.com/?v=1) (the current GPU is also printed to console).

-- Please enter full screen (F11) - otherwise some controls are cut off
+- Please enter full screen (`F11`) - otherwise some controls are cut off

 - There is no loading indicator - so the screen may stay blank for ~20 seconds while the data is loading